 I'll be purposefully inserting some discussion with my kids about it, and hopefully get their wheels turning about the choices and consequences surrounding this situation.
 I hope that some good can come from it.

-Also, for more threads on all-things-parenting, visit the positive parenting pipes I've put together of different parenting sites.
+For more threads on all-things-parenting, visit the positive parenting pipes I've put together of different parenting sites.